davidorex/roo-clone/mutations/June-13-Roo-Conversation-Mode-Proposal.md

 # Next Steps

-If you have completed the user's task, use the attempt_completion tool.
+If the user directs you to, use the attempt_completion tool.
+Otherwise, await the user's next directive.` },
-If you require additional information from the user, use the ask_followup_question tool.
-Otherwise, if you have not completed the task and do not need additional information, then proceed with the next step of the task.
-(This is an automated message, so do not respond to it conversationally.)` },
 ```